How to Clean & Season Cast Iron Pans

 - paper towel for spreading

 - Dry your cast iron pan.
-Wipe well with a paper towel or put in a warm oven for about 10 minutes to ensure it is completely dry.
+Wipe well with a paper towel or clean cloth towel and plac in a warm (200 degree) oven for about 5 minutes to ensure it is completely dry (this can be done while you preheat your oven for the next step).

-- Bake your oiled cast iron pan for 30 – 60 minutes; you can wipe the pan down half-way through to address any collected oil (optional).
+- Once your oven comes to the full temp, set your timeer.
+Bake your oiled cast iron pan for 60 minutes.
 There may be a small amount of smoke produced; turn on your kitchen vent fan to vent this outside.
+Try not to open your oven during the cooking process.

-- Turn off the oven and allow the temperature to lower naturally with the pan still inside.
+- After the alloted time, turn off the oven and allow the temperature to lower naturally with the pan still inside.
 This will continue the baking process and allow the pan to get to a temperature at which it is easily handled.
 It will also avoid letting a bunch of smoke into your kitchen!

 - Remove the pan from the oven and allow to cool completely before storing.